Ibrahim778/VitaFTPI-Core/README.md

 # FAQ:
 **1. What do I put as the drive letter?**

-Ans: You should only care about this if you are using USB mode you can enable / disable it by changing UseUSB to true.
+Ans: You should only care about this if you are using USB mode you can enable / disable it from the editor window.
 If you are using USB then you can go into vitashell connect your PSVITA to your pc via usb and note the drive letter you can set that as the letter, including the colon, and disconnect the vita now.
 Do remember that you vita needs to be connected to your pc via usb while building and only disconnect it after the install process has completed or else your vita WILL freeze.

 **2. Can I use USB mode with udcv-uvc plugins?**